starkfell/100DaysOfIaC/articles/day.89.azure.storage.sec.md

 ## Which is best?

 The short answer is "it depends".
-Since not every option supported every service, you'll need to weigh your options for each use case.
+Since not every option supports every service, you'll need to weigh your options for each use case.

 ## Key Vault Integration